ferreiradiego/maize-classification/README.md

 ## Running the Program

-The scripts required for data preprocessing and model training are located in the `Scripts` directory.
+The scripts required for data preprocessing and model training are located in the `src` directory.

-You can run Jupyter notebooks in either JupyterLab or Jupyter Notebook:
+You can run Jupyter notebooks in either JupyterLab or Jupyter Notebook